Best Bot Management Software

 Hornetsecurity Spam and Malware Protection

-Hornetsecurity Spam and Malware Protection used to be called Zerospam.
-It is an email manager that is offered as an edge service.
+Hornetsecurity Spam and Malware Protection, previously called Zerospam, is an email manager that is offered as an edge service.
 All of your incoming and outgoing email traffic is channeled through the Hornetsecurity system for inspection.
 The cloud service can also substitute for your cloud server if it goes offline.
 In addition, this system blocks bot activity such as DDoS attacks and spam email campaigns.

 Key Features: